The ‘Alohilani Story

 This property is dedicated to Queen Lili’uokalani and her love and passion for Hawaii

-‘Alohilani Resort Waikiki Beach resides on land that belongs to Queen Lili’ouklani’s Trust and is named after one of her beachside cottages, meaning “heavenly brightness” or “royal light.”
+‘Alohilani Resort Waikiki Beach resides on land once occupied by Queen Lili’uokalani and is named after one of her beachside cottages, meaning “heavenly brightness” or “royal light.”
 In honor of her legacy and a deep commitment to preserving Hawaii’s forests, ‘Alohilani has partnered with Hawaiian Legacy Reforestation Initiative (HLRI), a non-profit organization committed to returning the indigenous koa, milo and sandalwood trees back to the Hawaiian Islands.
 By staying at ‘Alohilani, guests can contribute to these efforts.

 Guests are encouraged to visit HLRI’s Gunstock Ranch on Oahu’s beautiful north shore and plant their own tree.
 Scenic tree planting tours include horseback riding, helicopter and UTV tours.
 Each tree planted through HLRI is tagged with an individual radio- frequency identification chip that records everything from genetic makeup and health to the circumstances of the planting.
 Guests can track their tree throughout its lifetime.